wayneyip/notes_app/README.md

 Select and delete a note from your list of notes.

 https://github.com/user-attachments/assets/6ea57ab5-e362-4651-81fc-48f937415af1

-## Setup Instructions

-**Requirements**
-- This application requires [.NET 8.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0), the latest .NET SDK on Long Term Support.

-**Steps**
-1. Clone this repository to your machine.
-2. In a terminal, navigate to the location of your cloned repository.
-3. Enter `dotnet run` to run the application.
-4. Enjoy!

 ## Testing
  I accounted for the following test cases at each stage of the application: